Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Causes and Database Repairs

-In \cite{tocs} it was shown that causes (as represented by database tuples) for queries can be obtained from database repairs.
+Now we show in precise terms how causes (represented by database tuples) for queries can be obtained from database repairs \cite{tocs}.
 Consider the BCQ that is (possibly unexpectedly) true in $D$: \ $D \models \mc{Q}$.
 Actual causes for $\mc{Q}$, their contingency sets, and responsibilities can be obtained from database repairs.
-First, $\neg \mc{Q}$ is logically equivalent to the DC:
+First, $\neg \mc{Q}$ is logically equivalent to the denial constraint:

 So, if $\mc{Q}$ is true in $D$, \ $D$ is inconsistent w.r.t. $\kappa(\mc{Q})$, giving rise to repairs of $D$ w.r.t. $\kappa(\mc{Q})$.

 Next, we build differences, containing a tuple $\tau$, between $D$ and S- or C-repairs: